 This is the component connected with Redux.

 mapStateToProps — this determines which data is injected into the notes display component.

 mapDispatchToProps — determines which actions are injected into the component and which can manipulate the data from this state.

 What is the React Context API?

 The React Context API introduced with React 16.3.
-React Context API is in built function that enables for sharing data with nested components.
-One major difference is comparing to Redux it is built in to React and does not require any additional library installations.
+React Context API is a built function that enables sharing of data with nested components.
+One major difference is comparing to Redux it is built into React and does not require any additional library installations.
 The React Context API is the Reacts way of managing state in multiple components that are not linked directly.